programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 You see the same JSON data on your browser, but if you look at the bottom, you find a horizontal line and numbers you remember:

-Retrieve a part of JSON data (total Results)
+{% include figure.html filename="TotalResults.jpg" caption="Retrieve a part of JSON data (total Results)" %}

 `json_decode` converts the value of `$json_europeana` (in the JSON format) into PHP code.
 HTML `<hr>` makes a horizontal line to distinguish JSON data above and below.
 This is not absolutely necessary, but it is for a readability purpose. `$data_europeana->totalResults;` displays the totalResult data.
 With `->`, we can refer to a particular position of data hierarchy and obtain the data value, in this case, `totalResults`.
 In this way, we can specify a part of data we need to display.